fhsinchy/the-docker-handbook/container-manipulation-basics.md

 Unlike the previous example, you won't get a wall of text thrown at you this time.
 Instead what you'll get is the ID of the newly created container.

 The order of the options you provide doesn't really matter.
 If you put the `--publish` option before the `--detach` option, it'll work just the same.
-One thing that you have to keep in mind in case of the `run` command is that the image name must come at last.
+One thing that you have to keep in mind in case of the `run` command is that the image name must come last.
 If you put anything after the image name then that'll be passed as an argument to the container entry-point \(explained in the [Executing Commands Inside a Container](container-manipulation-basics.md#executing-commands-inside-a-container) sub-section\) and may result in unexpected situations.

 ## Listing Containers